Steeplegate Mall

+The mall closed on April 22, 2022, closing access to its interior and evicting the few remaining businesses within; at that time, six businesses in the mall building with exterior entrances were allowed to continue operation.
+The building and an adjacent movie theater were sold to new owners in 2023, who proposed to tear most of the building and the theater down and build a large mixed-use development with apartments and some retail.
+In January 2024, all but the aforementioned JCPenney, health club, and trampoline park were evicted to make way for the redevelopment.
+The redevelopment project has faced several delays since, with lawsuits filed against the current owners.

 History

 The 481722 sqft mall opened August 1, 1990, with Sears, JCPenney, Sage-Allen and Steinbach as its anchors.
 It was built by Homart Development Company.

 Steinbach closed its store in 1999 as part of the company's bankruptcy.
 Sage-Allen, which closed in Fall 1992 and remained vacant for almost 7 years, became The Bon-Ton in 1999, with a second Bon-Ton and Circuit City splitting the former Steinbach.
 Circuit City liquidated and closed in 2009.